ah-its-andy/goconf/README.md

 # goconf
 Configuration providers for go inspired by .net core configuration libs.
+Extensible and easy to use.

 ## Supportives:
 - Memory source